African Hunting Vehicles

 - Some African hunting vehicles are furnished with a shooting rest.
 These are mostly seen in South Africa where, in some provinces, it is not illegal to shoot from the vehicle.

-- A well-equipped African hunting vehicle should carry at least 2 spare tyres/wheels, high-lift jack, fire-extinguisher, tool boxes, winch, spade, extra fuel jerry can.
-In spite of using the best quality tyres, the dirt roads in Africa are usually so bad, that punctures are frequent.
+- A well-equipped African hunting vehicle should carry at least 2 spare tyres/wheels, high-lift jack, fire-extinguisher, tool boxes, winch, spade and extra fuel jerry can.
+In spite of using the best quality tyres, the dirt roads in Africa can be so bad, that punctures are frequent.

 - The vehicle will also be carrying a first aid kit, a cool box or 2 with drinks and snacks, shooting sticks, an extra water container and soap for hand-washing, toilet paper, ropes, wire, plastic sheeting and often 2-way radios.
 Some vehicles carry collapsible chairs and table for comfortable eating out.

 On Board The Hunting Vehicle